Skip to main content

 • clinicianResponse — Clinical report for providers

-• citations — Citation metadata keyed by number
+• citations — Citation metadata keyed by number, with source type classification

-See Response Format for parsing, rendering, and citation handling.
+See Response Format for parsing, rendering, citation handling, and details on evidence sources.

 Error Handling